 Origin of the pseudonym

-Arango was rescued by a group of bandits , whose leader was named Francisco Villa, and he struck up a friendship with him.
-Upon the death of the gang leader, Arango decided to adopt his name as a pseudonym and since then he has been known as Francisco Villa.
+Arango was rescued by a group of bandits , whose leader was named Pancho Villa, and he struck up a friendship with him.
+Upon the death of the gang leader, Arango decided to adopt his name as a pseudonym and since then he has been known as Pancho Villa.

 From that moment on, he led the gang and led it towards the ideals of popular justice , stealing and subjugating those they considered part of an oppressive system that was unfair to the underprivileged classes.

 There are different versions of this fact, some of which assume that Arango was an illegitimate son who adopted his maternal grandfather’s surname, or that it was simply his name of “cuatrero” (bandit).